 Once you have your stress quiz results, here are some positive steps you can take:

-- Improve sleep habits like sticking to a schedule, limiting screens before bed, and creating a restful environment.
+• Improve sleep habits like following a schedule, limiting screens before bed, and creating a restful environment.
 Good sleep reduces stress.

 Frequently Asked Questions